You’ve heard the old rhyme about sticks and stones, and words not wounding?

 - Several of these verses were from the book of Proverbs.
 Proverbs is a book full of short instructions on living wisely.
 Watch this short video about Proverbs.
 (If reading this in an email, you can watch this video on YouTube.)

 Play this game at home.
-Use small items as game pieces and toss a dice to play a round.
+Use small items as game pieces and toss a die to play a round, or two.